Calamari/sequel-orm/readme.md

 ## Things that are still ToDo:

 ### v0.2:
+- Readme: explain validation
+- Maybe: Add unique validation
 - saving of multiple items at once
 - dont mark things as dirty if orignal state is met again
 - dont save assocs that are already saved
 - load associated records instantly with loading this one
-- Only load some attributes of a record (maybe like in sequalize)
 - TableMigrator should be able to create syncs and replace TableCreator and TableUpdater
 - through associations
 - data type ENUM
-- calc codecoverage?
+- maybe: calc codecoverage?
 - associations with autosave?
 - Check association validation before saving? (after previous one)
 - Item.getThings({ where: 'id>3', limit: 5 }, cb) should work